ghfbsd/RB-P-CAN-485/README.md

 - CS on the board hole labeled "CS"

-Due to there being no connection of the CS line to any header/socket on the RPP, the board is unusable as delivered.
+Due to there being no connection of the CS line to any header/socket on the RPP, the board is unusable as a CAN interface as delivered.
-Using it requires short wire jumpers to be installed, as follows
+With a few short wire jumpers installed, it will work.
+Connect

 - pin 24 (GP18) -> pin 4 (GP2): SCK line
 - pin 25 (GP19) -> pin 5 (GP3): SI line